This post may contain affiliate links, which means I receive a commission if you choose to purchase through links I provide.

-The Dupe: If the $68 price tag is a bit much, you will love that the Acure Radically Rejuvenating Whipped Night Cream is priced around $20.
+The Dupe: If the $68 price tag of the DE is a bit much, you will love that the Acure Radically Rejuvenating Whipped Night Cream is priced at around $20.
 This drugstore option is formulated with peptides, ferulic acid, and Vitamin C to hydrate, smooth the skin, and reduce the look of fine lines.

 What’s The Catch?
 While the Acure moisturizer has a lot of the same active ingredients, the formula is a bit thicker and takes longer to absorb into the skin.
 After using it, you can see why they call it a night cream.

 Other Options: OleHenriksen Strength Trainer Peptide Boost Moisturizer

 Drunk Elephant Lala Retro™ Whipped Moisturizer with Ceramides Dupe

 Drunk Elephant Lala Retro vs. CeraVe Moisturizing Cream